(source)

 Original Proposition Date05.08.2023

 DescriptionThis RFC redesigns Polkadot's coretime market to ensure that coretime is efficiently priced through a clearing-price Dutch auction.
-It also introduces a mechanism that guarantees current coretime holders the right to renew their cores outside the market, albeit at a renewal price derived directly from the market outcome.
+It also introduces a mechanism that guarantees current coretime holders the right to renew their cores outside the market—albeit at the market price with an additional charge.
 This design aligns renewal and market prices, preserving long-term access for current coretime owners while ensuring that market dynamics exert sufficient pressure on all purchasers, resulting in an efficient allocation.

 AuthorsJonas Gehrlein